 On New Years ever Buddhist temples across the country will ring the temple bells 108 times.

-The number 108 is important to Buddhists, it represent the 108 human desires which are believed to be the cause of all suffering.
+The number 108 is important to Buddhists, it represents the 108 human desires which are believed to be the cause of all suffering.

 First’s are important in Japanese culture and specifically the first sunrise of the year.
 Many people travel considerable distance up mountains and to other vantage points to see the first of the suns rays on the new year.
 Some will also take advantage of the fresh start the new year offers to make new years resolutions similar to the western tradition.